 To remove all unlabeled data and clear existing labels and solves, at the top of the Processing panel, select the Reset Scene check box.
 You can then run Reconstruct, etc. Note that you can't undo the reset.

-To remove existing labels from the current file, on the Labeling settings tab of the Processing panel, select Clear Existing Labels and then run Labeling as required.
+To remove existing labels from the current file, on the Labeling tab of the Processing panel, select Clear Existing Labels and then run Labeling as required.

 To remove occlusion fixing from your data, in the Marker Editing panel, expand the Restore section and select the required option.

 During the cleanup operation, each time you finish cleaning up a range, check its solve.
 To do this: